 VI.
 Recruitment Qualifications Education: A university degree in one of the following fields is required: education, psychology, sociology or another relevant technical field.
 Experience: A minimum of two years of professional experience in programme planning, management, and/or research in education is required.
 Experience working in a developing country is considered as an asset.
 Relevant experience in a UN system agency or organization is considered as an asset.
 Language Requirements: Fluency in English is required.
-Knowledge of another official UN language or local language of the duty station is considered as an asset.
+Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.

-Child Safeguarding Certification

-(to be completed by Supervisor of the post)
+Child Safeguarding Certification (to be completed by Supervisor of the post)